grafana-toolbox/grafana-snapshots-tool/README.md

 # Grafana Snapshots Tool

-A python3 bases application to build grafana snapshots that contain data(!) using [Grafana API](https://grafana.com/docs/grafana/latest/http_api/) and a python interface [grafana_api](https://github.com/m0nhawk/grafana_api)
+A python3 bases application to build grafana snapshots that contains data(!) using [Grafana API](https://grafana.com/docs/grafana/latest/http_api/) and a python interface [grafana_api](https://github.com/m0nhawk/grafana_api)

 The aim of this tool is to:
 1. Easily build snapshots from existing Grafana dashboard.